 - For individuals with eating issues: journalling, mask creation, and emotion drawing might be used to improve understanding of self.

-It is not necessary to have a background in arts to benefit from expressive arts therapy, healing comes from the creative processes.
+It is not necessary to have a background in arts to benefit from expressive arts therapy, as healing comes from the creative process.